Xeeynamo/sotn-decomp/README.md

 Some non-matching functions are present in the source code by disabled by the macro `NON_MATCHING`.
 You can still compile the game binaries by running ` CPP_FLAGS=-DNON_MATCHING make`.
 In theory they might be logically equivalent in-game, but I cannot promise that.
 Few of them could match by tuning or changing the compiler.

+## Restore MAD (debug room)

+The debug room overlay `ST/MAD.BIN` was compiled earlier than the first retail release of the game.
+All the offsets that refers to `DRA.BIN` points to invalid portions of data or to the wrong API calls, effectively breaking the majority of its original functionalities.
+That is why the debug room does not contain any object.
+By compiling the debug room with `CPP_FLAGS=-DFIX_MAD make mad` you can restore it by redirecting the old pointers to the retail version of the game.
+Use `CPP_FLAGS="-DNON_MATCHING -DFIX_MAD" make mad` to compile it with the functions that have not been yet matched.
+For now it does not really work due to the `undefined reference`.
+But it will.
+Someday.

+Two important points to know are that not all the offsets have been yet redirected, second is that the checksum will obviously not match.

 ## Technical details

 The game is divided in three modules: